hms-dbmi/pic-sure-all-in-one/README.md

 - The server can access the internet and your browser can access the server on ports 80, 443, 8080

+- You have sudo privileges or root account access on the server.

 Preparing to deploy:

 You will be creating an initial admin user tied to a Google account.
 Decide which google account you want to use.